BaptisteMoalic/UCL/README.md

 - (Not appearing) COMP0130 Robot Vision and Navigation: creating scripts for GNSS and Dead Reckoning position estimation, modifying existing code from the drivebot and g2o libraries, and ORB-SLAM2 to experiment and assess the performance of each algorithm's parameter.

 - (Not appearing) COMP0027 Computer Graphics: creating simple scenes in GLSL.
 BRDF textures, anti-aliasing, ray-tracing, rasterisation, the rendering equations

-- (Not appearing) COMP0122 MSc CGVI thesis: working on a summer project "Image Quality Transfer for the Africa brain image archive" (assessing and modifying the software SynthSR for new data, especially data containing brain lesions; experimenting with brain segmentation, super-resolution/IQT)